PrefectHQ/prefect/docs/concepts/work-pools.md

 !!! tip "`PREFECT_API_URL` and `PREFECT_API_KEY`settings for workers"
     `PREFECT_API_URL` must be set for the environment in which your worker is running.
 You must also have a user or service account with the `Worker` role, which can be configured by setting the `PREFECT_API_KEY`.

+### Worker status
+Workers have two statuses: `ONLINE` and `OFFLINE`.
+A worker is online if it sends regular heartbeat messages to the Prefect API.
+If a worker has missed three heartbeats, it will be considered offline.
+In the default case, a worker would be considered offline a maximum of 90 seconds after it stopped sending heartbeats, but the threshold can be configured via PREFECT_WORKER_HEARTBEAT_SECONDS setting.

 ### Starting a worker